phamquiluan/tsinghua-train-ticket/deployment/kubernetes-manifests/k8s-with-jaeger/README.md

 ## Important Note
 Image name and node name are hardcoded.
 So remember to change them.

+## Preliminary
+I have five nodes, named lzy-k8s-1, lzy-k8s-2, lzy-k8s-3, lzy-k8s-4, lzy-k8s-6.
+I will put elastic-search and mongodb data on lzy-k8s-6, and I am not going to inject node-level faults on it.

 ## Install TS

 1. build images